Five Ways to Beat the Post-Holiday Blues

 After all of the hustle and bustle of October, November, and December, January and February can be depressingly quiet.
 Coming down after a multi-month stretch where it seemed like you always had something to do can really take the wind out of your sails.

-- Give yourself a winter project.
-Stay busy and the blues won’t have a chance to catch up to you.
-Take on a personal project this month – re-organize that closet, create a holiday scrapbook, start working on that novel you’re always putting off.
+If there aren't any projects on your calendar, create some projects: re-organize that closet, create a holiday scrapbook, start working on that novel you’re always putting off.
 Find something you can truly, happily invest yourself in and the winter will melt away.

-- Plan your next gathering.
 Part of the fun of the holidays is the anticipation of seeing loved ones and having fun together.
 Don’t wait until next December to get together again!
 Make plans for a spring or summer gathering.
-You might not be able to see each other again right away, but putting something on the calendar gives you something else to anticipate.
+Start planning smaller trips to keep you occupied throughout the year.